jitesoft/simple-webpack/README.md

 **_observe_**

-This package uses the alpha versions of a few of the webpack packages to get the most recent functionality.
+This package uses the pre-release versions of a few of the packages to get the most recent functionality.
 This does though introduce some issues, especially with the `serve` command.
 This also makes the package.json file update quite often, so make sure you run the init command from time to time to get the latest and most fresh versions of everything!